 Prudential needs to make assumptions about a number of factors in determining the pricing of its products, for setting reserves, and for reporting its capital levels and the results of its long-term business operations.
 For example, the assumption that Prudential makes about future expected levels of mortality is particularly relevant for its UK annuity business, where payments are guaranteed for at least as long as the policyholder is alive.
 Prudential conducts rigorous research into longevity risk, using industry data as well as its own substantial annuitant experience.
-As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality investigation (CMI) as published by the Institute and Faculty of Actuaries.
+As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality continuously improve over time at levels based on adjusted data and informed by models from the Continuous Mortality Investigation (CMI) as published by the Institute and Faculty of Actuaries.
 Assumptions about future expected levels of mortality are also of relevance to the Guaranteed Minimum Withdrawal Benefit (GMWB) of Jackson's variable annuity business.
 If mortality improvement rates significantly exceed the improvement assumed, Prudential's results of operations could be adversely affected.